 Malfunctioning cells are at the root of many human diseases, including cardiovascular disease, neurodegeneration, diabetes, and cancer.
 Our goal is to map and understand cellular physiology across scales in time and space and make the data we obtain openly available to advance all research in cell biology.
 Understanding the healthy cell is a prerequisite to diagnosing, understanding, and treating the diseased state.

-At the center of CZ Biohub’s Quantitative Cell Science efforts are the Tabula projects led by CZ Biohub Co-President Steve Quake and collaborators, who apply single-cell transcriptomics and data sciences to identify the thousands of cell types that comprise the tissues and organs in whole organisms, from fruit flies (Tabula Drosophilae) to mice (Tabula Muris) to humans (Tabula Sapiens).
+At the center of CZ Biohub’s Quantitative Cell Science efforts are the Tabula projects led by CZ Biohub Network President Steve Quake and collaborators, who apply single-cell transcriptomics and data sciences to identify the thousands of cell types that comprise the tissues and organs in whole organisms, from fruit flies (Tabula Drosophilae) to mice (Tabula Muris) to humans (Tabula Sapiens).